CodeSamplez.com

 Final Words:

-Hope this small tutorial will help you understand/getting started with udp programming in java a little more easily.
+I hope this small tutorial will help you understand/get started with UDP programming in java a little more easily.
 If you have any confusion/questions about any part, please ask via commenting here.
 Happy coding 🙂

 Thanks Rana for the writeup and the code.
 Quite useful.